 A great many people already believed this to be self evident, and it provided a further moral justification for land ownership.
 (Hardin’s theory was later debunked by the Nobel Laureate Elsor Ostrom but not before it had gained widespread popularity).
 (13).

 In Britain the notion of the ownership of land is now virtual holy writ with most people and the idea is naturally reinforced by the increase in the number of homeowners, especially in the last 50 years.
 One might say that land ownership has become democratised with the increase of homeownership.
 The land is seen as an integral part of one’s home, one’s property, and any attempt to alter that status is strongly resisted as an attack on one’s private property.
 But at the same time the same people can be more amenable to the idea of the non-ownership of other natural resources such as minerals in the ground, fish in the sea, water resources and so on – these are perhaps less personal than one’s own back garden.
-It is highly unlikely that this view about land will change, and as Henry George observed, it does not need to, for the collection of the economic rent.
+It is highly unlikely that this view about land will change, and as Henry George pointed out, it does not need to, for the collection of the economic rent.
 It is from this point of view that LVT becomes practicable; there is no need to alter the existing situation of land ownership providing the economic rent is duly surrendered; and that this separation from land ownership is understood and accepted by the general population.
 But therein lies the difficulty.
-A great deal of this book is about pointing out and explaining this distinction, and thereby providing a justification for LVT, but in this process it is worth considering the notion of ownership in general, apart from that concerning land.
+A great deal of this book is about explaining this distinction, and thereby providing a justification for LVT, but in this process it is worth considering the notion of ownership in general, apart from that concerning land.